2001 Nevada County shootings: Aftermath

-After the shootings, Thorpe returned to his home in Smartsville where he lived alone.
+After the shootings, Thorpe returned to his home in Smartsville where he lived alone at the time of the shooting.
 Thorpe made a phone call to his brother, who was a Sacramento County sheriff's deputy, and confessed over the phone to him about what he had done.
 Thorpe's brother notified Nevada County authorities and helped them in apprehending his brother.
 Authorities arrested Thorpe at his home around 9 p.m. later that day, where he surrendered peacefully after a three-hour standoff.
 Thorpe carried out the shooting as he was unhappy with the care he was receiving at the clinic.
 He also said he carried out the shooting at the restaurant because he was convinced they had been poisoning him.
 Thorpe was found incompetent to stand trial and was declared not guilty by reason of insanity.
 He was initially sent to Atascadero State Hospital but was later transferred to California's Napa State Hospital for the mentally ill where he currently resides.